TelemetryDeck/docs/basics/activation.md

 ## What is User Activation?

 User activation represents the critical moment when users first experience your app's core value – the "aha moment" that transforms them from curious installers into engaged users.
-These metrics help you understand how well your onboarding works, identify friction points, and optimize the first-time experience.
+These metrics help you understand how well your Onboarding works, identify friction points, and optimize the first-time experience.

 With TelemetryDeck's Activation dashboard, these insights are automatically collected and visualized with no additional code required beyond updating to SwiftSDK 2.8.0 / KotlinSDK 6.0.0 or later.